Field of Mars Environmental Education Centre

 Post production

-Students will employ a diverse range of cinematography techniques to edit and enhance their animation.
+Students will employ a diverse range of cinematography techniques to edit and enhance their animations.

-Students will be taught how to use iMovie for editing and to combine separate animations.
+Students will use iMovie to combine their separate animations.
 They will learn how to sequence, adjust timing, add titles, add captions, modify sound, and add appropriate background music.

 All animations and digital drawings will be shared back to their school via Google Drive.